Seattle-Aquarium/CCR_benthic_analyses/README.md

 # CCR benthic analyses

 ### overview
-This repository contains code and files necessary to work with our ROV survey imagery and the derived data.
-Specifically, this repo includes code to complete a variety of tasks, ROV survey image patches used to train computer vision models, and percent-cover and abundance data extracted from the manual annotation of those models.
+This repository contains code and files necessary to work with our ROV survey imagery and the derived percent-cover and abundance data.
+Specifically, this repository includes code to complete a variety of tasks, ROV survey image patches used to train computer vision models, and percent-cover and abundance data extracted from the manual annotation of those models.
 To work with those data we include code for multivariate analyses of community structure, visualization of kernel densities, calculation of species diversity and species evenness metrics, and statistical analyses.

 Most R scripts that involve longer workflows include a separate script that we `source()`.
 For example, the main `NMDS.R` script we use to perform multivariate analyses invokes `source(NMDS_functions.R)` to run.
 These `..._functions.R` scripts are not noted separately below, but can be found within `..\code` alongside all other scripts.